 Barn Owl Nest Box Placement

-Much misinformation abounds on the internet about the best methods for installing and place barn owl boxes.
+Much misinformation abounds on the internet about the best methods for installing barn owl boxes.
 Some people say that the owl boxes should be placed twelve feet or higher (some barn owl boxes can be seen on thirty foot poles).
 In terms of direction, some say that the nest boxes should face north, others south.
 Plenty of people tell novice barn owl enthusiasts not to place any bedding in the nest boxes–that the barn owls will provide it themselves.
 The fact is, all of the above is untrue.

 The Proper Way to Install Barn Owl Boxes